Things to do in Montréal this July 2026

 Downtown holds one of the city’s most lovely churches, the Church of St. Andrew and St. Paul, where you can admire the beautiful stained glass during services or during the regular organ concerts.

-In the Old Port of Montréal, after snapping a selfie or three at the glimmering BONJOUR structure, see views of the city and the river from the Grand Quay of the Port of Montréal, where you’ll find a cruise ship dock, marine history displays, green spaces and a stunning attraction: the Port of Montréal Tower.
-Nearby, treat yourself to bird’s-eye views on La Grande Roue de Montréal observation wheel, where the four-season cabins are always the perfect temperature.
+In the Old Port of Montréal, after shooting a selfie at the glimmering BONJOUR structure, see views of the city and the river from the Grand Quay of the Port of Montréal, where you’ll find a cruise ship dock, marine history displays, green spaces and a stunning attraction: the Port of Montréal Tower.
+Nearby, treat yourself to bird’s-eye views on La Grande Roue de Montréal observation wheel.

-Visit the esplanade of Place Ville Marie, where the massive art installation The Ring glimmers above you.
-Or take a break for entertainment and a snack at Esplanade Tranquille at the corner of Clark and Sainte-Catherine Street.
+Visit the esplanade of Place Ville Marie, where the massive art installation The Ring glints overhead.
+Or take a break for entertainment and a snack at the Esplanade Tranquille café at the corner of Clark and Sainte-Catherine Street.

-One of the best ways to discover the city is with expert guides on Montréal tours: bundle up and set your own agenda with private walking tours at your own pace.
-See the city like a local with MTL Detours, take a day trip outside the city with N-Tours, call upon the experts at Guidatours, or take yourself on self-guided audio tours thanks to TourBird.
-For an unparalleled taste of the city, savour one of the expert 2 or 3 hour walking tours given by Local Montréal Food Tours — they range from Mile End to Old Montréal.
+One of the best ways to discover the city is with expert guides on Montréal tours: set your own agenda with private walking tours at your own pace, or join pros and let yourself be guided.
+See the city like a local with MTL Detours, take a day trip outside the city with N-tours or call upon the experts at Guidatour.
+For an unparalleled taste of the city, savour one of the expert two- or three-hour walking tours given by Local Montréal Food Tours — they range from Mile End to Old Montréal.
+At Montréal on Wheels, take 3 hour treasure-hunt bike tours around neighbourhoods including the Plateau, Old Montréal, the Lachine Canal and more, or slightly shorter tours specially adapted to families.

-If you’re wondering why Montréal has so many colourful murals, hear more about them and their artists on a street art tour with Spade & Palacio, including the most recent murals from the last MURAL Festival.
-For an electric bike tour of the murals, look to Fitz Montréal — their comfortable cycling tours cover anything from downtown Montréal to Jean-Talon Market.
+If you’re wondering why Montréal has so many colourful murals, hear more about them and their artists on a street art tour with Spade & Palacio, including the murals from the current MURAL Festival.
+For an electric bike tour of the murals, look to Fitz Montréal — their tours cover anything from downtown Montréal to Jean-Talon Market.
+To enjoy Montréal after dark (also weather permitting), head out on the Montréal by Night Loop on Gray Line’s double decker bus!
+Enjoy the ambiance and watch as the city’s most vibrant districts come to life after dusk.

 You can also devise your own self-guided art tour (or follow one of their expertly curated ones) thanks to Art Public Montréal, a fountain of information on Montréal’s hundreds of public artworks that are viewable for free year-round.
 Explore their selection of podcasts, too, for the inside scoop.